🧪the science

 Worms (C. elegans): The compound or placebo is administered to ~60 worms each, testing for lifespan extension.

-Flies (Drosophila): The compound or placebo is administered to ~15 flies each, testing for lifespan extension and fly movement.
+Longevity study: The compound or placebo is administered to ~45 flies per group, testing for lifespan extension and movement.

 Humans: Final testing using decentralized human trials, using longevity biomarkers.